The Temple Holidays manifesto

 Temple Holidays is an editor for the work.

-The themes are catalogued across three tiers.
-The Light tier lists 17 themes that ship for under $500.
+The Examples are catalogued across three tiers.
+The Light tier lists 17 examples that ship for under $500.
 The Medium tier lists 18 that ship for $500 to $3,000.
-The Full tier lists 14 that ship at $3,000 and up.
-Every theme has been pressure-tested against a 97-source research base.
+The Full tier lists 15 that ship at $3,000 and up.
+Every Example has been pressure-tested against a 97-source research base.
 The research is cited where it informs the claim.

 The premise of the publication is simple.
 Pick one guest.
 Build the temple.
 Refuse to be generic.